 Goodwill and Intangible Assets

-Goodwill and indefinite-lived intangible assets are not amortized and are reviewed annually (or more frequently when certain events or circumstances exist) for impairment.
-Finite-lived intangible assets are amortized over their estimated useful lives and reviewed for impairment.
+Goodwill is not amortized and is reviewed annually (or more frequently when certain events or circumstances exist) for impairment.
+Finite lived intangible assets are amortized over their estimated useful lives and reviewed for impairment.

 Other Assets